Welcome to Paradise

 Access at Paradise Mill

-The Silk Museum is split over two sites.
-The Silk Museum is all on the ground floor and is suitable for prams, wheelchairs, mobility scooters, crutches and Zimmer frame users.
+The Silk Museum is all on the ground floor and is suitable for prams, wheelchairs, mobility scooters, crutches, and Zimmer frame users.
 A unisex disabled access toilet, with baby changing facilities is available at the Silk Museum.
 There is a disabled parking bay in the nearby Old Library car park.
-Paradise Mill is a listed industrial building accessed via three flights of shallow stairs, totalling 49 steps, and there is a lift for wheelchair access.